Want to lean how to create a SaaS business financial model?

 A well-structured financial model can do wonders for attracting investors.
 If investors see that you’ve created a financial model for things like verified assumptions and relevant benchmarks, it’ll boost your chances of securing fundraising.

-An effective SaaS financial model includes key SaaS metrics that reveal insights about each user.
+An effective SaaS business financial model includes key SaaS financial metrics that reveal insights about each user.
 These metrics reveal answers to questions like how long users hang around, how much revenue each user generates, and so on.

 Average revenue per user (ARPU)